-<Follow-up program after returning to home countries>
+< Follow-up program after returning to home countries >

 The aim of this training course is to train students to be experts capable of mobilizing the latest technology for social demands.
 ICHARM hopes that students, after the training, will become able to convince other people of the importance of disaster management in developing plans for their country.
 However, since it takes time for them to become able to do so, follow-up efforts are essential even after they return to their countries.
-Although a follow-up seminar is held annually in addition to distributing the ICHARM Newsletter four times a year, more should be done to keep in touch with graduates and provide them with more opportunities for improving individual capabilities in the field.
+Although distributing the ICHARM Newsletter four times a year, more should be done to keep in touch with graduates and provide them with more opportunities for improving individual capabilities in the field.